-With the tracking device on Jennifer, Aram is able to listen in when Jennifer meets with Garvey.
-And of course, Garvey spills the beans on what his plan will be when he meets with Red, alerting the task force that Reddington will be walking into a death trap.
+With the tracking device on Jennifer, Aram can listen in when Jennifer meets with Garvey.
+And Garvey spills the beans on what his plan will be when he meets with Red, alerting the task force that Reddington will walk into a death trap.
 Liz doesn’t divulge her source on the tracking device and information, keeping Jennifer her little secret for now.
-While Red is curious who the source is, he is rather touched at Harold’s concern over his well being, but still intends to meet with Garvey.
+Red, curious who the source is, doesn’t ask.
+Touched at Harold’s concern over his well being, he still intends to meet with Garvey.
 Because Red has a little plan of his own – that he conveniently ‘forgets’ to share with Harold and the task force – and it’s a doozy.

 With the meeting set, the task force stake out the meeting site at a dusty cement works.
-With eyes on Red, as well as a ton of well placed snipers from both sides – Reddington’s and Garvey’s – Red arrives, or so the task force think, but we know Red’s got a double in play.
+With eyes on Red, and a ton of well placed snipers from both sides – Reddington’s and Garvey’s – Red arrives, but we are aware Red’s got a double in play.
 At the all clear from Zarak Mosadek, Ian Garvey comes in, complete with the duffel bag.
-Everything appears to be going to plan, until that sneaky Garvey pulls a gun on Reddington.
+Everything appears to be going to plan until that sneaky Garvey pulls a gun on Reddington.
 The task force move to protect Reddington, but Red is a mile in front.

 But Reddington arrives, and all those unspoken answers go out the proverbial window when he assures Garvey he will shoot him if he so much as utters a syllable.
 But Liz needs this truth (we all do!) and she’s at the end of her rope.
-If Red is going to shoot Garvey for speaking, she will shoot Red.
+If Red will shoot Garvey for speaking, she will shoot Red.
 And as Liz aims her gun at Reddington, tears in her eyes, I felt for her so much.
-She didn’t want to have to shoot Red.
-She feels a lot for him, and yet, she desperately needs Red’s secret uncovered.
+She didn’t want to shoot Red.
+She feels a lot for him, and yet, she needs Red’s secret uncovered.

-But Garvey has other plans, and produces the hidden gun and shoots Reddington in the shoulder.
+But Garvey has other plans and produces the hidden gun and shoots Reddington in the shoulder.
 As Red drops, Dembe fires, intent on protecting Reddington with his life.
-As Dembe’s bullets rip into Garvey’s chest, they are joined by Liz’s bullets.
+As Dembe’s bullets rip into Garvey’s chest, Liz also fires at the Marshal.
 Yes, despite needing answers from Garvey, Liz didn’t hesitate a second when she saw Red shot, and turned to shoot the perpetrator.
-As Garvey hits the deck, amid screams from Jennifer, Dembe manages to get Red out of there, while Liz drops to Garvey’s side, ordering him not to die before he tells her what he knows.
-You kinda, shoulda thought of that before you shot him, Liz.
+As Garvey hits the deck, amid screams from Jennifer, Dembe gets Red out of there, while Liz drops to Garvey’s side, ordering him not to die before he tells her what he knows.
+You kinda, should have thought of that before you shot him, Liz.

 Various impostor theories abound, and all have some merit.
 Given what we’ve seen, it wouldn’t be out of the question that the bones DNA will come back as one Raymond Reddington in the final seconds of season 5.
-In fact, I’m expecting that, opening up a whole new can of worms in (the as yet unannounced) Season 6.
-Bokenkamp also promised the cliffhanger to end all cliffhangers this season, so yeah, I’m confidently hedging my bets on the bones being ‘a’ Raymond Reddington.
-Which will be a let down, if that is the case, because the fans figured it out a year ago.
+In fact, I’m expecting that, opening a whole new can of worms in (the as yet unannounced) Season 6.
+Bokenkamp also promised the cliffhanger to end all cliffhangers this season, so yeah, I’m hedging my bets on the bones being Raymond Reddington.
+It will be a let down, if that is the case, because the fans figured it out a year ago.
 Three more weeks and we’ll know!

 The Blacklist airs on NBC at 8/7c on Wednesdays.